estif34/pawcare/README.md

-# PetCo: A Pet Healthcare Companion Web Application for Pet Owners
+# PawCare: A Pet Healthcare Companion Web Application for Pet Owners

 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ## Description
-PetCo is a web application designed to assist pet owners in managing their pets' healthcare needs.
+PawCare is a web application designed to assist pet owners in managing their pets' healthcare needs.
 The platform provides functionalities such as scheduling appointments, notifications for veterinary appointments, and maintaining a  health record for pets.
 The application aims to simplify pet healthcare management, ensuring pets receive timely and proper care.

 ## Installation